 Navigation in the port is challenged by insufficient channel depths and widths.
 With navigation improvements there is an opportunity to reduce transportation costs and bring forecasted volume of goods into the harbor on fewer, larger and more efficient ships.

-The Port Everglades Harbor Feasibility Study was initiated in 2001 with the non-Federal sponsor, Broward County.
-The primary purpose of conducting the feasibility study is to investigate improvements to the Federal navigation project at Port Everglades.
-The overall goals are to decrease costs associated with vessel delays from congestion, channel restrictions, and berth deficiencies.
+The Port Everglades Harbor Feasibility Study was initiated in 1997 with the non-Federal sponsor, Broward County.
+The primary purpose of conducting the study was to investigate improvements to the Federal navigation project.
+The overall goal was to decrease costs associated with vessel delays from congestion, channel restrictions and berth deficiencies.

 The existing Federal Channel project depth of 42-feet does not provide adequate, safe depth for large tankers and container ships currently visiting the harbor.
 The next generation of container ships and oil tankers requires significantly more channel depth to operate efficiently.

 The study accommodates existing and future vessel movements, resolves navigation restriction problems, and presents opportunities for national economic development.
 Since release of the draft feasibility study in June 2013, the Corps has continued consultation with state and federal agencies regarding the new endangered species coral listings, and refining mitigation and monitoring plans.